-The major elements of the Named Executive Officers' compensation program are a base salary and shortterm incentive annual bonus and additionally, for the Chief Executive Officer and the Chief Financial Officer, a long-term incentive plan which may include the granting of Options or other share-based awards.
+The major elements of the Named Executive Officers' compensation program are a base salary and shortterm incentive plan ("STIP") annual bonus and additionally, for the Chief Executive Officer and the Chief Operating and Financial Officer, a long-term incentive plan ("LTIP") which may include the granting of PSUs or Options.
+No other share-based awards currently exist for the NEOs.